waikato-llm/llm-dataset-converter/plugins/from-txt-pt.md

                         Path to the text file(s) to read; glob syntax is supported (default: None)
   -I [INPUT_LIST [INPUT_LIST ...]], --input_list [INPUT_LIST [INPUT_LIST ...]]
-                        Path to the text file(s) listing the data files to use (default: None)
+                        Path to the text file(s) listing the text files to use (default: None)
   -s, --split_lines     Splits the text file on new lines and forwards them as
                         separate records; the index of the line gets stored in